iambasheerahamed/protobufJS/README.md

 # protobufJS
-Protobuf implementation for Client side Javascript and Nodejs
+Protobuf implementation for Client side Javascript and Node.js

+Sample code to use PROTOBUF in web client and server side.